How disciplined segmentation and focused execution unlocked scalable growth

 From focus to repeatable growth

-With a clear beachhead and a proven acquisition mix, Qonto stopped dispersing effort and started compounding results.
+With a clear beachhead and a proven acquisition mix, Qonto stopped spreading effort and started compounding results.

 Growth became more predictable.